Niagara College: History

 On May 21, 1965, Ontario led the way for colleges of applied arts and technology with the creation of its college system.
-In 1967, Niagara College’s Welland Campus was established in response to the provincial initiative to create many such institutions, providing career-oriented diploma and certificate courses, as well as continuing education programs.
+In 1967, Niagara College's Welland Campus was established in response to the provincial initiative to create many such institutions, providing career-oriented diploma and certificate courses, as well as continuing education programs.

 In 1998, Niagara College opened its Niagara-on-the-Lake Campus in Niagara-on-the-Lake, Ontario.
-In 2004, Niagara College’s hospitality, tourism and culinary programs moved from the Maid of the Mist Campus to new facilities at the Niagara-on-the-Lake Campus.
+In 2004, Niagara College's hospitality, tourism and culinary programs moved from the Maid of the Mist Campus to new facilities at the Niagara-on-the-Lake Campus.
 In 2002, Niagara College launched its Niagara College Teaching Winery, the first commercial teaching winery in Canada, and in 2011 it launched the Niagara College Teaching Brewery, also the first of its kind in Canada.
-Today, the culinary programs, teaching winery and teaching brewery are all part of Niagara College’s Canadian Food and Wine Institute.
+Today, the culinary programs, teaching winery and teaching brewery are all part of Niagara College's Canadian Food and Wine Institute.
 In the early 19th century, the Niagara-on-the-Lake campus was the site of the Black Swamp, through which Laura Secord traveled on her way to warn British Lieutenant FitzGibbon of a surprise attack by American forces.

-In response to the rapid growth of Niagara’s tourism sector and the anticipated demand for thousands of new workers, the college established the Tourism Industry Development Centre (TIDC).
+In response to the rapid growth of Niagara's tourism sector and the anticipated demand for thousands of new workers, the college established the Tourism Industry Development Centre (TIDC).
 Housed on the Maid of the Mist Campus in Niagara Falls, the TIDC serves as a dedicated industry development and training resource for the hospitality and tourism sector.
 In 2007, the Ontario Street Site was added for the expanding Health & Community Studies programs.

-In 2008, Niagara College embarked on a $90 million campus redevelopment as part of the college’s overall master plan, which included significant improvements and additions to the Welland and Niagara-on-the-Lake Campuses.
+In 2008, Niagara College embarked on a $90 million campus redevelopment as part of the college's overall master plan, which included significant improvements and additions to the Welland and Niagara-on-the-Lake Campuses.
 The redevelopment project was designed to increase capacity in programs that serve key industries in Niagara, including skilled trades, technology, winery and viticulture and hospitality and tourism, while providing much-needed improvements to aging facilities.
-The project was also a response to the college’s growth, including a 10.1 percent increase in total enrollment for the fall 2008 term.
+The project was also a response to the college's growth, including a 10.1 percent increase in total enrolment for the fall 2008 term.